IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/PGXN.md

 - Refer to documentation on how to create a [Simple Postgres Extension](https://github.com/IshaanAdarsh/Postgres-extension-tutorial/pull/14)

 ### Step 3: Create a PGXN Metadata File:
 PGXN requires a metadata file that provides information about your extension.
 Create a file named `META.json` that includes details such as the extension name, version, author, description, dependencies, and other relevant information.
-Refer to the [PGXN documentation](https://pgxn.org/spec/) for the required format and fields.
+Refer to the [PGXN Meta Specification](https://pgxn.org/spec/) for the required format and fields.

 #### Code for META.json file for my_extension:
 ```json